Managing trauma and stress

 Workshop: Stress and trauma in journalism

-Journalism can exposes reporters to trauma.
-This workshop offers techniques and tools to manage stress and protect a reporter's work and wellbeing.
+Journalism can expose reporters to trauma.
+This workshop offers techniques and tools to manage stress and protect a reporter's work and wellbeing

 Graphic for an MHM training tool